 What are Beta Blockers?

-Due to their hormone blocking properties, doctors prescribe beta blockers to treat heart disease such as angina, high blood pressure and heart failure.
+Due to their hormone blocking properties, doctors prescribe beta blockers to treat heart disease such as angina, heart failure, aarrhythmia (irregular heart beat), and can also be used to prevent future heart attacks and strokes.
+Certain beta blockers such as propranolol can be used to treat high blood pressure and heart failure.
 Beta blockers are also used to treat situational anxiety and other stress related illnesses such as migraines.

-Beta blockers help those suffering from anxiety as they reduce the body’s physical reactions to stress.
+Beta blockers, particularly propranolol is taken to help those suffering from anxiety as they reduce the body’s physical reactions to stress.
 The medicine lowers the heart rate, which helps the body to relax.
 Depending on your anxiety, a doctor may advise them to be taken daily or just before a high-stress event.

 For instance, you may want to take a beta blocker before giving a speech to reduce your anxiety.
 However, as they cannot help to treat the psychological causes of anxiety, blocking agents are used as a short-term solution.